Article 6: Student Code of Conduct and Violations

 Complicity.
 Attempting, aiding, abetting, conspiring, hiring or being an accessory to any act prohibited by this code shall be considered to the same extent as completed violations.

 Computing resources.
-Failure to comply with laws, license agreements, and contracts governing network, software and hardware use.
-Abuse of communal resources.
-Use of computing resources for unauthorized commercial purposes or personal gain.
-Failure to protect your password or use of your account.
-Breach of computer security, harmful access or invasion of privacy.
+Failure to comply with University regulations and policies, license agreements, and contracts governing network, software and hardware use; abuse of communal resources, use of computer resources for unauthorized commercial purposes or personal gain; failure to protect password or use of student account; breach of computer security, harmful access or invasion of privacy.
 Misuse and/or other abuse of computer facilities and resources including but not limited to:

 Disruptive activity.
-Participation in disruptive activity that interferes with teaching, research, administration, disciplinary proceedings, other University missions, processes, or functions including public-service functions, or other authorized non-University activities when conduct occurs on University premises.
+Disruption or obstruction of teaching, research, administration, disciplinary proceedings, or other University missions, processes, or functions including public-service functions, or other authorized non-University activities when conduct occurs on University premises.
 Such activities may include, but are not limited to:

-b) Classroom behavior that seriously interferes with either (a) the instructor’s ability to conduct the class or (b) the ability of other students to profit from the instructional program.
+- Classroom behavior that seriously interferes with either (a) the faculty member’s ability to conduct the class or (b) the ability of other students to profit from the instructional program (See Article 4).

-c) Any behavior in class or out of class, which for any reason materially disrupts the class work of others, involves substantial disorder, invades the rights of others, or otherwise disrupts the regular and essential operation of the University.
+- Any behavior in class or out of class, which for any reason interferes with class work of others, involves disorder, or otherwise disrupts the regular and essential operation of the University.
+(See Article 4)